 You can find a really good variety of these snacks in my Lunch Box Recipe Cookbook, which is packed with all my favourite sweet and savoury snacks!
 All the recipes are affordable and nut free (but packed with lots of hidden veggies), and range from muffins and cookies, to bliss balls, slices and more!
 The cookbook provides the entire family (kids and adults alike) with quick and healthy alternatives to boring lunch box sandwiches.

 3. PLAN THE TIME FOR A BAKING SESSION

-It may sound ridiculous to some, but I block out time in my calendar for my freezer baking session, because there was one school holiday period that I didn’t and I ran out of time to do a big bake up, then the following weekends were packed with running kids around that I just didn’t get time to do it and that’s when I realised how much I appreciated having a freezer full of lunchbox snacks.
-So now I block out 3-4 hours in my calendar to ensure I allocate time to doing it.
+It may sound ridiculous to some, but I block out time in my calendar for my freezer baking session.
+There was one school holiday period that I didn’t and I ran out of time to do a big bake up, then the following weekends I was busy running kids around that I just didn’t get time to do it – it was then that I realised how much I appreciated having a freezer full of lunchbox snacks!
+So now I block out 3-4 hours in my calendar or planner to ensure I have enough time to get it all done.

 4. WRITE YOUR SHOPPING LIST

 I created this Pineapple Shopping List Notepad to make shopping easier for myself, and am thrilled to now offer them to you as well!
 I have designed them so that the easy to understand categories prevent you running up and down the aisles at the supermarket, and the playful design will help paste a smile on your dial too!

 I like to purchase my groceries the day before my big bake up session as I like to do my baking in the early morning, and that way I have the rest of the day to spend with my family.